Sir John Robert McKenzie

 A nephew of Shirley, David is a Trustee of the J R McKenzie Trust.

 The Personal Trustees oversee the family's philanthropic interests in both the Trust and the investment company Rangatira Limited.
-The current Personal Trustees are John McKenzie and Robyn Gibson.
+The current Personal Trustees are Chris McKenzie and Sarah McLennan.